TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 BUS SCHEDULES AND TIMETABLES IN MONTENEGRO

-Look at bus schedules at the most important bus stations in Montenegro
+Look at the bus schedules at the most important bus stations in Montenegro

-BUS SCHEDULES IN PODGORICA (UPDATED on April 2024)
+BUS SCHEDULES IN PODGORICA (UPDATED in April 2025)

-BUS SCHEDULES IN BUDVA (UPDATED on April 2024)
+BUS SCHEDULES IN BUDVA (UPDATED in April 2025)

-BUS SCHEDULES IN HERCEG NOVI (UPDATED on April2024)
+BUS SCHEDULES IN HERCEG NOVI (UPDATED in April2025)

 BUS SCHEDULES AND TIMETABLES IN TIRANA, MOSTAR, TREBINJE, AND DUBROVNIK

-BUS SCHEDULES IN TIRANA (Albania) (UPDATED on April 2024)
+BUS SCHEDULES IN TIRANA (Albania) (UPDATED in April 2025)

-BUS SCHEDULES IN MOSTAR (Bosnia and Herzegovina) (UPDATED on April 2024)
+BUS SCHEDULES IN MOSTAR (Bosnia and Herzegovina) (UPDATED in April 2025)

-BUS SCHEDULES IN TREBNJE (Bosnia and Herzegovina) (UPDATED on April 2024)
+BUS SCHEDULES IN TREBNJE (Bosnia and Herzegovina) (UPDATED in April 2025)

-BUS SCHEDULES IN DUBROVNIK (Croatia) (UPDATED on April 2024)
+BUS SCHEDULES IN DUBROVNIK (Croatia) (UPDATED in April 2025)

 TRAVELING BY TRAIN

 Though it exists on the map, the train line from Podgorica to Shkoder in Albania has been abandoned for decades.
 Nowadays, Serbia is the only country where you can come to Montenegro by train.
-There are daily departures from Belgrade to Podgorica and the city of Bar as well as in opposite directions.
-The ride from Belgrade should last around 10 hours but due to delays, it can easily prolong 1-2 hours.
-Therefore it is highly advisable to travel during the night and book a sleeping car.
-From mid-June to mid-September booking could be tricky as all the trains are packed full and you should try to do so well in advance.
-Note that the usual procedure is for the conductor to take your ticket in order to know when to wake you up in the morning and when he will give it to you back.
-In order to be sure that you will have a seat during your whole trip in an ordinary 2nd class compartment in the high tourist season, you should make the reservation (rezervacija).
+There are daily departures from Belgrade to Podgorica and the city of Bar, as well as in opposite directions.
+The ride from Belgrade should last around 10 hours, but due to delays, it can easily be prolonged by 1-2 hours.
+Therefore, it is highly advisable to travel during the night and book a sleeping car.
+From mid-June to mid-September, booking could be tricky as all the trains are packed full, and you should try to do so well in advance.
+Note that the usual procedure is for the conductor to take your ticket to know when to wake you up in the morning, and when he will give it back to you.
+To be sure that you will have a seat during your whole trip in an ordinary 2nd-class compartment in the high tourist season, you should make the reservation (rezervacija).
 The same goes for the trip in the other direction from Podgorica towards Belgrade.
 During the summer season, the evening train from Belgrade also carries cars.

 Look at train schedules at the most important railway stations in Montenegro: